 For either a driving approach on CO145 from Lizard Head Pass or CO62/CO145 Placerville, follow CO145 1.8 miles west from the CO145 junction (traffic circle) referred to by many as "Society Turn/Junction."
 You'll be following the segment of CO145 that leads into Telluride.
 At 1.8 miles, turn north (left) onto FR637, a graded dirt road.
 Follow that road .75 mile to a switchback with some limited parking.
 This is the trailhead for Eider Creek.
 Overnight camping here would only be possible in a vehicle.
 There's really no room for a tent, but 7 - 8 vehicles can fit here.
 Continue along the dirt road another 1.0 mile, passing 3 other camp spots on the left (none very large or level and can only fit one vehicle) to the Mill Creek TH which is just before a locked gate and ponds above.
 There is very limited parking here along the road and one small pullout.
 The trail is on the north side of the road, about 50 yards back from the gate.
 This trail is considered a "short-cut" to the Deep Creek Trail and will also intersect the "Sneffels Highline Trail."
 There is no toilet available here and no privacy.
 Make plans accordingly.
 A wag bag would be good to have.

-Note: Our first ascent of Dallas was in 1992 and we were accompanied by Fred Askins.
-In 2021, Tim Cooney re-visited this summit with son, Shaun Cooney.
+Note: Our first ascent of Dallas was in 1992 and we were accompanied by our regular partner Fred A. In 2021, Tim Cooney re-visited this summit with son, Shaun Cooney.
 The following route description represents a partial revision of our 1992 report.

 From the Mill Creek/Deep Creek Short Cut trailhead, hike north on trail 418.1A for .6 mile.
 The trail will intersect with Trail 418 coming in from upstream.
 N 37° 57' 43.0" W 107° 49' 31.5".
 Turn left and continue west on switchbacks, then north, then west again to a ridge where you'll intersect the Sneffels Highline Trail #434 in 1.25 mile.
 N 37° 57' 54.4" W 107° 50' 05.7".
 Head north following the dense, aspen-forested ridge upward.
 After a tedious section of switchbacks, the trail will eventually head more NE into a basin at the foot of Dallas Peak, almost due south of the summit.
 This large basin trends NW toward a saddle between T.0 and West Dallas (PT 13,741).
 The upper portion of this basin is a huge rock glacier.
 At about 11,400 feet, there are some camping possibilities used by some climbers, just after crossing the stream.
 The campsite is on the south side of the trail and less than 50 yards off in some trees.
 It's large enough for a couple 2-man tents with a fire ring.
 There is usually a sizable stream flowing down from this basin for water supply if needed.
 It's about 1.5 mile from the previous trail intersection.
 Coordinates are: N 37° 58' 39.7" W 107° 49' 46.5".